 News from the Alaska State Legislature, the Office of Senator Hughes

-SJR 11 passed the Senate by a vote of 19-0 and is now on its way to the Alaska House of Representatives for consideration.
+The joint resolution passed 17-0 and is now on its way to the House of Representatives for consideration.

 News & Videos more >

 JUNEAU – State Senator Bert Stedman, R-Southeast Islands, today issued the following statement thanking U.S. Senators Lisa Murkowski and Dan Sullivan for successfully passing the...

 JUNEAU – Senate Bill 27, a bill allowing for more business opportunities for industrial hemp, was unanimously passed by the Alaska Senate today.

 JUNEAU – The Alaska Legislature today passed Senate Bill 69, encouraging private investment in renewable energy projects by extending an exemption from duplicative government...